 Stage of Project Objective Management protocol Resources Responsibility Is installed as low intensity lighting (except where required for safety or emergency purposes) Does not shine above the horizontal Complies with Australian/New Zealand Standard AS/NZS 4282:2019- Control of Obtrusive Effects of Outdoor Lighting, or its latest version including but not limited to: Eliminating upward light spill, directing light downwards and directing light away from sensitive receivers Use of shielded light fixtures Using asymmetric beams.
 Construction and Operation Establish vegetation screening on the solar farm site and neighbouring properties to minimise views to residential receivers Planting will be undertaken as set out in Section 7.3 of this Landscaping Plan.
 Including: A strategy to obtain an effective screen within 3 years.
-Locations for planting Species selection (in consultation with local landscape architects, Landcare and/or local nurseries) Planting establishment and monitoring requirements Section 7.3 Planting Specification of this Landscaping Plan Site Environmental Advisor (SEA)/ Project Manager/ Contractors Review screening to ensure effective screening will be achieved for identified receivers around protected heritage items.
+Locations for planting Species selection (in consultation with local landscape architects, Landcare and/or local nurseries) Planting establishment and monitoring requirements Section 7.3 Planting Specification of this Landscaping Plan Solar Farm Contractor Site Environmental Advisor (SEA)/ Project Manager/ Contractors Review screening to ensure effective screening will be achieved for identified receivers around protected heritage items.
 Following planting of the vegetation screening, Neoen will review where the heritage site buffer zones intersect vegetation screening.
 Where gaps in the screening reduce the effectiveness of the screening for receivers, Neoen will consult with an Archaeologist to confirm if hand planting can occur in those gaps to improve the effectiveness of the screening.
-Appendix A Detailed planting locations of this Landscaping Plan Appendix B Heritage items Project Manager
+Appendix A Detailed planting locations of this Landscaping Plan Appendix B Heritage items Project Manager Solar Farm Contractor

-Stage of Project Objective Management protocol Resources Responsibility Heritage Management Plan Conditions of Approval Appendix 6 Protect plants The landscaping area will be protected during construction and operation as set out in Section 7.3 of this Landscaping Plan, including: Watering Tree guards Replacement of plants to maintain 90% success rate for plantings.
-Section 7.3 Planting Specification of this Landscaping Plan.
-SEA/ Project Manager/ Contractors Protect heritage sites Project Heritage Management Plan is to be implemented, including the following mitigation measures: Inspection and monitoring of buffered heritage sites to be protected to ensure fencing and signage is well maintained.
+Stage of Project Objective Management protocol Resources Responsibility Heritage Management Plan Conditions of Approval Appendix 6 Protect plants construction and operation as set out in Section 7.3 of this Landscaping Plan, including: • Watering Specification of this Landscaping Plan.
+SE Solar Farm Contractor SEA/ Project Manager/ Contractors Protect heritage sites Project Heritage Management Plan is to be implemented, including the following mitigation measures: Inspection and monitoring of buffered heritage sites to be protected to ensure fencing and signage is well maintained.
 Where any additional, unrecorded Aboriginal or non-Aboriginal objects are encountered during works within or outside the approved development footprint (Appendix A of the HMP) the Unexpected Finds Procedure will be followed.
 If human remains are discovered on site, then all work surrounding the area must cease immediately, the area must be secured, and NSW Police notified.
-The Unexpected Finds Procedure Will be followed to notify Heritage NSW as soon as possible.
+The Unexpected Finds Procedure will be followed to notify Heritage NSW as soon as possible.
 Work must not recommence in the area until this is authorised by Heritage NSW and/or NSW Police.
-Appendix B Heritage items Heritage Management Plan Conditions of Approval Appendix 6 Project Manager Contractors
+Appendix B Heritage items Heritage Management Plan Conditions of Approval Appendix 6 Project Manager EPC Contractors